House197/CSharp/ASP.md

         - Create independently deployable microservices that run on Docker containers.
 - Whats the difference between .NET and .NET Framework?
     - .NET is the modernized version while .NET Framwork is the first rendition of our product.
+    - .NET Core is an evolutoin of the .NET framework, optimized for cross-platform use and designed to be fully open-source.
+Microsoft is working to integrate a lot of its frameworks and libraries into one product and under one SDK callend .NET 5.0
 <img src='ASP\FinShark\ImagenesC\NETvsNETFramework.png'></img>

 - Versions to identify each one: